4.95 from 17 votes

 To assemble

 • Place a cake layer on a cake plate or stand.
-Brush a bit of the simple syrup on the cake layer.
+Brush a bit of the almond syrup on top, if using.

 • Put some of the Almond Cream Cheese Frosting in a piping bag and snip the end of the bag to form a small hole.

-• Pipe a circle of frosting around the edges of the first cake layer.
-This is meant to keep the filling inside the cake without leaking out to the sides.
+• Spread a thin layer of frosting on the cake layer, then pipe a ring of frosting around the edges of the cake.
+This is meant to keep the filling inside the cake without leaking out.

 • Top with another cake layer.
 Repeat the process of brushing with the syrup.

-• Top with another cake layer, followed by a simple syrup brushing.
+• Top with another cake layer, followed by an almond syrup brushing.

-• I spread a thin layer of frosting around the cake, and then placed the cake in the fridge for 30 minutes so the layer of frosting would set.
+• Spread a thin layer of frosting on top of the cake and on the sides.
+Use an offset spatula to smooth out the top and a cake scraper to smooth out the sides.
+Then place the cake in the fridge for 30 minutes so the layer of frosting will set.

 • This is called crumb coating, and it helps keep crumbs away from the final layer of frosting coating the cake.